 Since our inception in 2008, we have invested most of our resources to developing our product candidates, building our intellectual property portfolio, developing our supply chain, conducting business planning, raising capital and providing general and administrative support for these operations.
 We do not currently have any approved products and have never generated any revenue from product sales.
 To date, we have funded our operations through public and private placements of equity securities, upfront, milestone and expense reimbursement payments received from our collaborators, funding from governmental bodies and interest income from the investment of our cash, cash equivalents and financial assets.
-Through December 31, 2019, we have raised gross proceeds of €1,396 million from private and public offerings of equity securities, received €420.2 million in revenue from our collaborators, and €26.9 million in grants and incentives from governmental bodies.
+Through December 31, 2020, we have raised gross proceeds of €2,127.7 million from private and public offerings of equity securities, received €442.8 million in revenue from our collaborators, and €29.0 million in grants and incentives from governmental bodies.

 Our cash flows may fluctuate and are difficult to forecast and will depend on many factors.
-On December 31, 2019, we had cash, cash equivalents and current financial assets of €1,335.8 million, compared to €564.6 million on December 31, 2018.
+On December 31, 2020, we had cash, cash equivalents and current financial assets of €1,627.0 million, compared to €1,335.8 million on December 31, 2019.

-We have no ongoing material financing commitments, such as lines of credit or guarantees, that are expected to affect our liquidity over the next five years, other than leases and our (significant) commitments to Lonza which are detailed in note 30 of our consolidated financial statements for the period ending December 31, 2019.
+We have no ongoing material financing commitments, such as lines of credit or guarantees, that are expected to affect our liquidity over the next five years, other than leases and our commitments to Lonza which are detailed in "Note 29-Commitments" in our consolidated financial statements which are appended to our annual report for the period ended December 31, 2020 and which are incorporated herein by reference.